 By applying variations in the pulse width, the laser operator can control the amount of heat, which is being applied to the surface of the jewellery piece.
 By applying small changes to the pulse width and pulse frequency the oxide layer thickness can be varied.
 This creates discreet changes in the colour of the mark to the eye of the viewer.

 For colour marking this is usually shallow as it’s the colour that’s important rather than depth.
 If deeper marking is required, this becomes an engraving, which can also be applied with colour.

 A wide variety of materials can be colour marked.
 These include:

 - Metals – brass, steels, titanium

-- Ceramics and plastics – although less applicable to the jewellery industry, colour marking can also be applied to ceramics and plastics too
+- Ceramics and plastics – although less applicable to the jewellery industry, coloured marking can also be applied to ceramics and plastics too

-Other SPI Lasers content about colour marking includes:
+Other SPI Lasers content on this topic includes:

 Contact SPI Lasers for marking and jewellery industry solutions

-The jewellery industry is certainly one which fiber lasers can make a great contribution to, especially in the field of fiber laser colour marking.
-Why not contact us today and we can advise, which of our Pulsed fiber laser models would work best for your colour marking requirements.
+The jewellery industry is certainly one which lasers can make a great contribution to.
+Why not contact us today and we can advise, which of our Pulsed laser models would work best for your marking requirements.

 REGISTER FOR UPDATES